How to become a substitute teacher in Georgia.

 Training.

 If you want to become a substitute teacher in Georgia, you must complete four hours of special training on classroom management and Child Abuse: Mandatory Reporting.
-Kelly Education provides this state-required training, free of charge, through its online ClassSmarts pre-hire training.
+When you work in one of our partner districts, Kelly Education provides this state-required training, free of charge, through its online ClassSmarts pre-hire training.

 Getting started with Kelly Education and our school district partners.

 Kelly Education works with many school districts in Georgia to provide quality substitute teachers.
 To get started, let us know you’re interested!
-A Kelly Education recruiter will reach out to explain the next steps and answer any questions you have about becoming a substitute teacher.
+A Kelly Education recruiter will contact you to explain the next steps and answer any questions you have about becoming a substitute teacher.
 We’ll help you to feel more informed and confident throughout the application process.

 * Information subject to change.
 This is a general guideline.
 School districts may have more requirements, in addition to state requirements.